RobertHallsey/Survey-Generator/readme.md

 Survey Generator

-Survey Generator lets you generate, conduct, and summarize the results of custom surveys that you design.
-It collects the results in CSV files.
-It's written in PHP, using a procedural style.
-It does not use a database.
+Survey Generator gives you an easy way to generate, conduct, and summarize the results of custom surveys of you design.
+Survey Generator consists of just one file.
+It's written in PHP and does not use a database.
+Instead, survey results are saved in CSV format, which can be loaded as-is into Excel.

-My biggest challenge, not yet solved to my satisfaction, is preventing the user from hitting the browser's back button, returning to the completed survey form, and re-submitting it a hundred times in short order, basically invalidating the survey results.
+This work is copyright 2015 Robert Hallsey, rhallsey@yahoo.com.
+This work is provided under the GNU GPL 3.0 license.
+For more info, see https://www.gnu.org/copyleft/gpl.html